 We used a shared Figma project as mission control for our entire design sprint.
 Everything from opportunity and mind mapping to wireframes and high-fidelity prototypes were built in the tool.
 Figma handled everything we threw at it.
 Running a remote design sprint was not easy, but the experience showed us the possibility to do great work at any distance.

-Additional landscape research affirmed these factors, yet we also found an unachieved (underperforming, unrealized) differentiation tactic - Room for differentiation comes from telling a different story.
-Going beyond delivery.
+Additional landscape research affirmed these factors, yet we also found an unrealized differentiation tactic — telling a different story that goes beyond delivery.

 DoorDash marketing touts the app as a way to explore your city through food, but looking at the app we saw the same focus on national chains featured in every other platform.

 In ideating, we considered the problem from different perspectives to explore the most impactful solutions.